georgematheos/vs-app-backend/api.md

 ```

 ##### Successful response status code:
+* `200` if the visitor is an approved visitor and is added to a Vs session which is currently in progress
-* `201` if the visitor is an approved visitor and Vs have begun
+* `201` if the visitor is an approved visitor and a new Vs session starts with that person as visitor
-* `202` if the visitor is not an approved visitor, and a request has been sent to the host so they can approve the Vs
+* `202` if the visitor is not an approved visitor, and a request has been sent to the host

 ---